 firstname.lastname@example.org Edition app in the workspaces created previously.
 Do not forget to include the names of the workspaces you wish to use in this process.

 You can check the Edition app installed in a workspace by running the following command:

 vtex edition get.
 Please refer to Edition apps for further information.

 Do not request the Edition change for the master workspace of your store.
-This will make your main domain display a blank Store Framework template instead of your existing Legacy CMS Portal store.
+This will cause some features, such as My Account, to stop functioning properly.